FreshRSS/FreshRSS/docs/en/developers/01_First_steps.md

 ## Encoding

-Files must be encoded with UTF-8 character set.
+Files must be encoded with the UTF-8 character set.

 ## PHP compatibility

-Ensure that your code is working with a PHP version as old as what FreshRSS officially supports.
+Please ensure that your code works with the oldest PHP version officially supported by FreshRSS.

 ## Miscellaneous

 ### Operators
-They must be at the end of the line if a condition runs on more than one line.
+Operators must be at the end of the line if a condition is split over more than one line.

 ```php
 if ($a == 10 ||